Recipe Overview

 • Meanwhile, make the sauce.
 Combine all sauce ingredients in a small bowl or measuring cup with a whisk or fork.

-¼ cup creamy peanut butter, sunflower seed butter, or almond butter, 2 tablespoons reduced-sodium soy sauce, 2 tablespoons sweet chili sauce, 1 tablespoon rice vinegar, 1 teaspoon toasted sesame oil, 1 tablespoon grated ginger root, 1 clove garlic, minced
+¼ cup creamy peanut butter, 2 tablespoons reduced-sodium soy sauce, 2 tablespoons sweet chili sauce, 1 tablespoon rice vinegar, 1 teaspoon toasted sesame oil, 1 tablespoon grated ginger root, 1 clove garlic, minced

 • When the tofu and vegetables are done cooking, drizzle with sauce, stirring to combine if desired.
 Alternatively, sauce can be served on the side.